 The initial seven-year contract for the race was bankrolled by the national government, with strong support from Vladimir Putin.
-With the event’s place on the calendar already confirmed until 2020, the promoter signed a 5-year contract extension in 2017 which will see the race held until at least 2025.
-Sadly, the Hermann Tilke-designed Sochi Autodrom has not been popular among fans or drivers due to the lack of overtaking opportunities and subsequent processional races held to date.
-It was reported in 2019 that the Russian Grand Prix will move away from Sochi in the future and instead head to another city within the country.
+With the event’s place on the calendar already confirmed until 2020, the promoter signed a 5-year contract extension in 2017 which will see the Russian Grand Prix held until at least 2025.
+However, the event will move to a new home – Igora Drive – in 2023.

 In 2020, the Russian Grand Prix was one of few races on the calendar not to be impacted by the coronavirus pandemic.
-The event was held on its scheduled date, and took place in front of spectators.
+The event was held on its original scheduled date, and took place in front of spectators.
 Due to social distancing, Sochi Autodrom opened its doors to around 50% of its usual capacity.
 An estimated 30,000 fans attended on each day of the race weekend.

 - At 5.848km long, the Sochi circuit is the fourth longest on the current F1 calendar behind Spa Francorchamps, Baku and Silverstone.
 Around 30% of the circuit is used as public roads when racing is not taking place.

 - Sochi is one of eight cities to have hosted the Olympics and a Formula 1 Grand Prix; the others are Melbourne, Montreal, Barcelona and Mexico City (all current F1 cities), plus historic venues in Berlin (AVUS), Los Angeles (Long Beach), and Rio de Janeiro (Jacarepaqua).